-The Mixed Reality Challenge At the center of this challenge: a gumball machine.
+The Mixed Reality Challenge So what exactly was this challenge?
+At the center of it was a gumball machine.
 Actually a Smartphone-Accessible, Augmented Reality- and Gesture Sensor-Triggered, Internet-Connected, Open-Source, Toy Capsule Machine.
 The idea: to use District Hall as a location to test out some on-the-edge concepts around Augmented Reality and Internet of Things.

 DIY Gumball Machine Pioneers But back to the real-world hardware at the center of this evolving game: the gumball machine.
-I'm not sure how a gumball-style machine came into my head, but I know I wasn't the first person with this idea: to remake the classic corner-store fixture with new technology.
+You're not sure how a gumball-style machine came into your head, but you know you aren't the first person with this idea: to remake the classic corner-store fixture with new technology.

-Gumball Machine #1 But first, I had to build the gumball box and mechanism.
-Only two challenges: My woodworking skills were nil.
-I didn't have the patience to craft a fine wooden box.
-I just wanted to see if I could get something to work.
+Gumball Machine #1 But first, you have to build the gumball box and mechanism.
+Only two challenges: Your woodworking skills are nil.
+You don't have the patience to craft a fine wooden box.
+You just want to see if you can get something to work.

 Writing in Place: A 16x2 Liquid Crystal Display (LCD) - Black on Yellowish Green An onsite explanation would help.
 Something glowing right next to the gumball machine.
 The default: 16x2 Liquid Crystal Display (LCD).
 This yellowish green window is how hacked-together electronics communicate with the world.
 There's not a lot of room for expression on one of these devices: just 2 lines of text, 16 characters each.

 Writing in Place: A (Tragically) Beautiful LED Matrix Making the leap from old-school, commodity, coffeemaker LCD to blinktastic LEDs was not easy.
-The first solution I came across, the Beam, was intoxicatingly good, and just what I needed.
+The first solution you come across, the Beam, is very promising, possibly just what you need.

-Blinky Lights It would not be a hacker-ish innovation project without some blinkiness.
-It's almost mandatory.
-So my next stop: Adafruit, for some NeoPixels.
+Blinky Lights -- Mandatory!
+It would not be a hacker-ish innovation project without some blinkiness.
+It's mandatory.
+So your next stop: Adafruit, for some NeoPixels.
 What's interesting about NeoPixels: each LED actually contains three LEDs (red, green, blue) and each one is addressable.

-Working - The Mixed Reality Challenge in Effect The translucent acrylic box looks crisply cool; the text is scrolling; the blinky lights are twinkling.
+Working - The Mixed Reality Challenge in Effect The gumball dispenser is working, most of the time; the text is scrolling; the blinky lights are twinkling.
 The augmented reality images are visible, via the WallaMe app.
 And people are starting to use it.
 The Mixed Reality Challenge is in effect in District Hall.

 Road Trip.
 The Mixed Reality Challenge Moves to CIC Boston for a Night For one night only, the Mixed Reality Challenge moved about 25 city blocks east, and 20 stories straight up to a lively Arts Technica night at CIC Boston.
 The goal of Arts Technica was to highlight how artistic expression is incorporated into modern technology.
 In addition to the Mixed Reality Challenge, the demos included virtual reality, video game graphic demonstrations, art installations using ePaper technology.

-Fab@CIC The day after Arts Technica, I stopped by Fab@CIC.
+Fab@CIC The day after Arts Technica, you stop by Fab@CIC.
 It's not where you would expect a hackspace: in the heart of Boston's Financial District.
 The shaggy maker funk appeal of this neighborhood -- approaching 0%.
 It only makes sense when you know what else is in the building: the Boston branch of CIC (for Cambridge Innovation Center).

 Stepper v Servo The difference is about the poles.
 A pole is an area of a motor where a North or South magnetic pole is generated either by a permanet magnet or by passing current through the coils of a winding.
 Servos have between 4 and 12 poles.
 Stepper motors have between 50 and a hundred.
 Steppers don't require encoders since they can accurately move between their many poles.
 Whereas servos, with few poles, require an encoder to keep track of their position.
 Steppers simply move incrementally using pulses, while servo's read the difference between the motors encoder and the commanded position, and adjust the current required to move.

 Controlling a Stepper Motor Stepper motors require a motor driver, said everybody.
-So I started searching around for "why" information, and a recommendation.
+So you start searching around for "why" information, and a recommendation.
 General information was plentiful.
 But picking a specific driver, and configuring it, was confusing and intimidating.
-Fortunately I found some help on Hackster.
+Fortunately you found some help on Hackster.

 A Gesture Sensor Augmented Reality is working okay.
 Actually, honestly, not that well.
-But it requires an app, and a phone.
-Which could be pushing me towards a challenge that I've already faced, and haven't really solved: people just aren't that eager to whip out their phones and download an app.
-So I'm adding a fall back, an easier onramp: something built around a gesture sensor
+It requires an app, and a phone.
+Which could be pushing you towards a challenge that you've already faced, and haven't really solved: people just aren't that eager to whip out their phones and download an app.
+So you are adding a fall back, an easier onramp: something built around a gesture sensor

 A Night Out for the Toy Capsule Machine Cambridge Hackspace joined forces with Fab@CIC to work on a new version of the Wifi Connected Gumball Machine.
 So it made sense to make a joint venture to a Cafe Night at District Hall.
 The theme was inspireHER.
 Also a good excuse to try out a cheap Chinese action cam.

-Gachapon It was Japanophile (not sure whether Otaku or Weeaboo applies) Joey Lindsey who alerted me to the overlap between the gumball machine and gachapon.
-I had never heard of it, but I liked gachapon as soon as I started reading about it: a universe of vending machine-dispensed toys popular in Japan.
+Gachapon It was Japanophile (not sure whether Otaku or Weeaboo applies) Joey Lindsey who alerted you to the overlap between the gumball machine and gachapon.
+You had never heard of it, but you liked gachapon as soon as you started reading about it: a universe of vending machine-dispensed toys popular in Japan.

 Origami Lucky Stars as Information Medium The capsule machine works best right inside the front door, with the gesture sensor right next to it.
-We've learned that at Fab@CIC and District Hall.
+You've learned that at Fab@CIC and District Hall.
 People enjoy the immediate reward; the quick, easy engagement.
-And that has changed how we've stocked the capsule machine, twice.
+And that has changed how you've stocked the capsule machine, twice.

 District Hall Entrepreneur Mixer Features Gumball Machine Gumball Machine attends an Entrepreneurial Mixer at District Hall in Boston.
 Dispenses dozens of "ice breakers."